PAIR-code/lit/website/src/setup.md

 ## More examples
 The [examples](https://github.com/PAIR-code/lit/tree/main/lit_nlp/examples) directory contains additional examples to explore, all of which can be run similarly to those above.

+## Notebook usage

+A simple colab demo can be found [here](https://colab.research.google.com/github/PAIR-code/lit/blob/main/lit_nlp/examples/notebooks/LIT_sentiment_classifier.ipynb).
+Just run all the cells to see LIT on an example classification model right in the notebook.

 {% include partials/spacer height:50 %}